joshirugved11/Rugved-Joshi/README.md

 ---

 ### 🎯 Fun Facts
 - 🧠 I’m on a mission to build projects which people can use it for real world applications
-- 🎧 I’m passionate about AI + Music, and working on my own music generation model
 - 📺 I’m starting a YouTube channel with tech, vlogs and much more
 - 🧪 I love experimenting with LLMs, multimodal AI, and edge-deployable Rust projects
 - 🔥 I believe learning by doing > tutorials